MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/SystemSetup.md

 as hours worked for each day.
 Plus, you added Monday, July 22 to the calendar as a non-working day.
 The workflow step assigned to Amy gives her two days to act on her workflow tasks.
-Using the Workflow calendar, if Amy is assigned a purchase order at 3 PM on Thursday, July 18, she’ll have until 3 P.M. of Tuesday, July 23 to approve or reject the purchase order.
+Using the Workflow calendar, if Amy is assigned a purchase order at 3 PM on Thursday, July 18, she'll have until 3 P.M. of Tuesday, July 23 to approve or reject the purchase order.

 #### Configure the Workflow calendar

 The Workflow calendar shows which days are work days and which are non-work days.
-The Workflow system will count only the work days when calculating a step’s due date.
+The Workflow system will count only the work days when calculating a step's due date.

 **To configure the Workflow calendar:**